SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 It is useful if we want to check whether a number is **even** or **odd**.

-If the remainder when dividing by 2 is equal to 0, then the number is even, otherwise it is odd.
+If the remainder when dividing by 2 is equal to 0, then the number is even, otherwise, it is odd.

 See the following example: